This course will improve the healthcare professional's ability to define, assess and manage insomnia.

 Insomnia negatively impacts quality of life.
-Poor sleep affects life in a number of ways.
+Poor sleep affects life in many ways.
 Insomnia affects mental function.
 Those with insomnia may suffer from reduced concentration and poor memory.
 It also affects work as insomnia increases work absenteeism, reduces job performance and increases the risk for errors at work.

 Poor sleep also affects health as those who suffer from insomnia are more likely to suffer from poor general health, have increased health care costs and are more likely to catch a viral illness.

 Many health problems are directly related to the sleep disturbance.
-Nurses need to consider that the sleep disturbance and chronic disease are linked.
+When nurses are evaluating patients, they need to consider that sleep disturbances and chronic disease are linked.
 When insomnia is related to another disease, both conditions need to be addressed.

 Insomnia is a disease that is underreported.
-As many as 7 out of 10 people who have sleep problems do not report it to the health care provider (Reeve, K & Bailes, B, 2010).
-Because of this, it is important that nurses ask each patient about sleep.
+As many as 7 out of 10 people who have sleep problems do not report it to the health care provider.5 Because of this, it is important that nurses ask each patient about sleep.

 One tool that can be used by nurses, especially in the primary care setting, is questionnaires to evaluate sleep quality.
 Two popular ones are the Pittsburg Sleep Quality Index and the Epworth Sleepiness Scale.

 Tracking sleep is the first part of the sleep assessment.
 Tracking sleep can be accomplished in a variety of ways.
 Having the patient maintain a sleep diary provides helpful information for the nurse to assess sleep patterns.
-A two week sleep diary can be downloaded at: http://www.sleepeducation.com/pdf/sleepdiary.pdf.
+A two-week sleep diary can be downloaded at: yoursleep.aasmnet.org/pdf/sleepdiary.pdf.

 Some of the key facts that need to be evaluated include: